packit/specfile/docs/index.md

 ## Installation

-The library is packaged for Fedora, EPEL 9 and EPEL 8 and you can simply instal it with dnf:
+The library is packaged for Fedora, EPEL 9 and EPEL 8 and you can simply install it with dnf:

 ```bash
 dnf install python3-specfile